gongfan99/Simple_CUDA_example/README.md

 The second step is to use MSVC to compile the main C++ program and then link with the two .obj files created in the first step.

+Refer to the build.bat file for the details of compilation.

 # Build example
 ```c
 // on Windows with VS 2015 and CUDA Toolkit 9.1 installed